bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> A person grows up when he’s able to overcome hardships.
+Protection is important, but there are some things that a person must learn on his own.

-> — Archer —
+> — Jiraiya —

 </div>